 Straw poll #327

-Do you support the following in R1?
+The followings are supported in R1:

-if a non-AP MLD intends to receive group addressed data frame, the non-AP MLD shall follow the baseline rules to receive the group address data frames on any one link that the non-AP MLD selects to receive group addressed data frames.
+If a non-AP MLD intends to receive group addressed data frame, the non-AP MLD shall follow the baseline rules to receive the group address data frames on any one link that the non-AP MLD selects to receive group addressed data frames.

-A group addressed data frame that is expected to be received by the non-AP MLD shall be scheduled for transmission in all the links setup with the non-AP MLD [#SP327]
+A group addressed data frame that is expected to be received by the non-AP MLD shall be scheduled for transmission in all the links setup with the non-AP MLD. [#SP327]

 [20/0903r5 (Multi-link Group Addressed Data Frame Delivery Follow up, Po-Kai Huang, Intel), SP#1, Y/N/A: 40/4/32]